skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 which measure angles from the Earth’s equator and poles, have already been described in the :doc:`positions` chapter:

-* :ref:`positions:Right Ascension and Declination: Astrometric`
+* :ref:`positions:Astrometric right ascension and declination`
-* :ref:`positions:Right Ascension and Declination: Apparent`
+* :ref:`positions:Apparent right ascension and declination`

 Here’s how the axes and angles are defined: